RkChandra01/TechTune-Motor/README.md

 - Created a database to store customer information securely and ensure GDPR compliance if applicable.
 Testing and Quality Assurance:
-1. Cross-Browser and Cross-Device Testing: Thoroughly test the website on multiple browsers and devices to ensure consistent functionality and appearance.
+1. Cross-Browser and Cross-Device Testing: Thoroughly tested the website on multiple browsers and devices to ensure consistent functionality and appearance.
 2. Performance Testing: Conducted performance testing to optimize loading times and ensure smooth user interactions, even during high traffic periods.